tundish/blathnaid/blathnaid/book/verses.rst

 With shadow smears,
 And lonesome tears
-She shapes a paste of night-time fears.
+She shapes a paste of nightly fears.

 All walled around,
 And hunted down,